Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Maximizing Sensor Observability

+If a robot is considered kinematically redundant, then the null space of the Jacobian matrix can be exploited to satisfy secondary tasks \cite{Siciliano2008TEXT-RoboticsModellingPlanningandControl}, e.g., to maximize sensor observability:

-where $\dot{\bm{x}}$ is the end effector Cartesian velocity, $\bm{J}^\dagger$ is the right pseudoinverse of the Jacobian, $\bm{I}$ is the identity matrix, and $\dot{\bm{q_*}}$ are the joint velocities related to the secondary task.
-The first term minimizes the norm of joint velocities and the second term maximizes the secondary task.
-We simulate four different redundancy resolution strategies, all from the same starting pose, to illustrate their different effects.
+where $\dot{\bm{x}}$ is the end effector Cartesian velocity, $\bm{J}^\dagger$ is the right pseudoinverse of $\bm{J}$, $\bm{I}$ is the identity matrix, and $\dot{\bm{q_*}}$ are the joint velocities related to the secondary task.
+The first term is the solution to the kinematics task that minimizes the norm of joint velocities, while the second term can be used to maximize a secondary task.
+To compare the effect of using different redundancy resolution strategies, we simulate the 3-DOF RRR robot shown in Sec. \ref{sec:planarRRRrobot} in MATLAB to follow a sinusoidal trajectory using velocity control.
 The results are shown in Figs. \ref{fig:sim3dofmotion} and \ref{fig:sim3dofmotion-axisopt}.
 The simulation script is provided online\footnote{ https://github.com/chrisywong/SensorObservabilityAnalysisDataset}.